etodorinov/beeProject/README.md

 The goal of the application is to create a database of hives with the corresponding notes for each hive.

 The front-end is hosted on Firebase.
 The back-end is hosted on Heroku.
 MongoDB is used as database to store the information.
-The application may be reached on the following URL - https://react-beeproject-client.web.app/ Since the project is used rarely the initial load of the functionalities may take little longer as it takes some time to "wake up" the servers.
+The application may be reached on the following URL - Bee Project (https://react-beeproject-client.web.app/).
+Since the project is used rarely the initial load of the functionalities may take little longer as it takes some time to "wake up" the servers.

 Home page -
 A citate in connection with bees is displayed.